Belarus sentences German man to death for 'terrorism' – DW – 07/19/2024

 Belarus sentences German man to death for 'terrorism'July 19, 2024

-A German man has been sentenced to death over alleged crimes including "terrorism" and "mercenary activity", the Viasna human rights group said Friday.
+A German man has been sentenced to death in Belarus over alleged crimes including "terrorism" and "mercenary activity", the Viasna human rights group said Friday.

 Rico Krieger, aged 30, was convicted by a court in Minsk in a secretive trial at the end of June, the group reported.